-Congratulations on going meatless!
+Congratulations on going meatless and embracing a plant based diet!
 Even if you haven’t committed to the vegetarian lifestyle quite yet, congratulations for seriously considering the option enough to read this.
 You may not think so now, but a life full of kale and devoid of chicken is actually an incredibly exciting one.

 Just take for example, all of the seemingly inexplicable changes that happen after going vegetarian.
 Your body won’t just change, but likely your energy levels, mood, and state of mind will transform, too.